The Warren Buffett Retirement Investment Plan

 It’s not hard to find people ready to hand out money advice, but if Warren Buffett offered some retirement advice, would you listen?
-With a net worth of more than $90 billion, his advice might hold more weight than most, but will it work for you?
+With a net worth of $80 billion, his advice might hold more weight than most, but consider whether it will work for you.

 Buffett’s 90/10 Strategy

 Let’s break this down.
-First, an index fund is a mutual fund or exchange-traded fund that follows the performance of some index.
+First, an index fund is a mutual fund or exchange-traded fund that follows the performance of an index.
 In this case, Buffett suggests an index fund that tracks the performance of the S&P 500.
-When the S&P 500 rises, so do the index fund.
-He suggests investing 90 percent of your money into a stock-based index fund.
+The S&P 500 is an index of the 500 largest publicly traded companies in the U.S. When the S&P 500 rises, so does the index fund.
+Buffett suggests investing 90% of your retirement funds into a stock-based index fund.

-Buffett suggests the other 10% going to a short-term government bond fund.
-Financial advisors recommend using bond funds for safety and consistency of income.
+Buffett suggests investing the other 10% in short-term government bonds.
+These finance government projects.
+They're relatively low risk and pay low interest rates compared to other investments.
+Bonds offer safety and consistency of income, as some offer periodic interest payments.
 If the overall financial markets hit a rough patch, bond funds often won’t suffer as much as stock funds.

 The chart below visualizes Buffet's strategy.

-Fees add up fast.
+Buffett also advises investors to avoid high-fee managers.
+When you're investing, fees can add up fast.
 Consider a 25-year-old who has a retirement account with a $25,000 balance.
-They add $10,000 each year and earn a 7% rate of return and will retire in 40 years.
-If this person pays 1% in fees, it will cost them nearly $600,000 in fees over 40 years.
+They add $10,000 each year, earn a 7% rate of return, and plan to retire in 40 years.
+If they pay 1% in fees, it will cost them nearly $600,000 over 40 years.

 Investing in lower-cost funds like Buffett outlines could save this person more than $200,000 in fees, allowing them to retire nearly $340,000 richer.